Blendify/blender-manual/trunk/blender_docs/manual/render/color_management.rst

 Color management is important to create renders and assets that are physically accurate and look great on multiple display devices.
-It is used both to ensure all parts of the pipeline interpret colors correctly, and to make artistics changes like exposure and color grading.
+It is used both to ensure all parts of the pipeline interpret colors correctly, and to make artistic changes like exposure and color grading.

 .. figure:: /images/render_post-process_color-management_different-exposures.jpg
    :width: 300px